-While in an active Lyft ride, toll costs are automatically added to the rider's fare.
-This means drivers pay tolls up front and then get reimbursed for tolls after the rider pays for the ride.
-This does not apply to optional tolls such as those in HOV or express lanes.
+When giving a Lyft ride, you may pass through bridges, turnpikes, tunnels, or roads that incur tolls.
+While in a ride with a passenger, toll costs are automatically added to the passenger's ride fare.
+This means drivers pay tolls up front, then get reimbursed for tolls when the passenger pays for the ride.

-Lyft does not pay toll collectors.
-Lyft drivers are responsible for paying toll collection agencies directly for appropriate toll fees.
+Automated tolls charged to passengers are paid directly to the driver, not to toll collectors.
+Drivers are responsible for paying the proper toll collection agency directly for appropriate toll fees.
 Lyft is unable to cover charges from late toll payments, administrative fees, or new tags.

 At this time, Lyft doesn't pay the difference between the local electronic toll collection rate and other rates, such as cash rates.
 To avoid overpaying, we recommend using electronic systems.

-Fees related to taking optional express or HOV lanes aren't paid for by passengers and will not be reimbursed.
+Drivers pay for tolls incurred before a driver taps to arrive or after the ride ends.
+Fees related to taking optional express or HOV lanes are not paid for by passengers or reimbursed

 Tolls paid by passengers aren't subject to any Lyft fees, so the full toll amount is added to driver earnings.